-Most tumors that develop within the brain start in cells called astrocytes and are called astrocytomas.
-Most astrocytomas can spread widely throughout normal brain tissue, making them very hard to remove by surgery.
-Some special types of low-grade astrocytomas called non-infiltrating astrocytomas tend to have a good prognosis.
+About half of all CNS cancers start in cells called astrocytes and are called astrocytomas.
+Most can spread widely throughout normal brain tissue, making them very hard to remove by surgery.
+Some special types of low-grade tumors called noninfiltrating astrocytomas have a good prognosis.

 Oligodendrogliomas spread or infiltrate in a manner similar to astrocytomas and, in most cases, cannot be completely removed by surgery.
-Only about 2% of brain tumors in children are oligodendrogliomas.
+Only about 3% of CNS cancers in children are oligodendrogliomas.

-About 5% of CNS tumors in children are ependymomas.
+About 8% of CNS cancers in children are ependymomas.
 These tumors start in the cells that line the spinal canal.
 Ependymomas do not spread outside the brain or spinal cord, nor do they infiltrate normal brain tissue.
 As a result, some (but not all) of these tumors can be removed and cured by surgery.